End Of Year Sale

 Lithium-ion batteries

 At Monalee, we’re fans of lithium-ion batteries.
-We currently use the Tesla Powerwall 3 for our installations and before that, we opted for Enphase’s IQ batteries.
+We currently use the Schneider Boost for our installations and before that, we opted for Enphase’s IQ batteries.

 Lithium batteries are on the pricier side—although we feel it’s warranted given how well they work—and might be out of budget for some homeowners.
 That said, lithium ion batteries are ideal for residential solar installations because they can effectively hold a lot of power in a limited amount of space.